Professional engineer license requirements in 2024

 Workers’ compensation insurance

-Workers’ comp is required in almost every state for engineering businesses that have employees.
+Workers’ comp insurance is required in almost every state for engineering businesses that have employees.
 This policy covers medical expenses in case you or your employee experience a work-related injury.
 It will also provide part of your lost wages while you’re out of work due to on-the-job injuries.

 Many sole proprietors also buy this coverage, as it protects against work-related injuries and illnesses that likely wouldn’t be covered by your personal health insurance.